vinayakrastogi/Ginger-Cinnamon-Theme/README.md

-# Ginger-Cinnamon-Theme
+# Ginger-Cinnamon-Theme (still under developement)
-A theme for Cinnamon Desktop Environment
+A theme for Cinnamon Desktop Environment with an eyecandy panel design.

+ - It looks great light coloured desktop Wallpaper.
+ - It will look good with most gtk3/gtk4 themes as the color scheme contain shade of black and white only.